MikeAlphaBravo/Deck_Of_Cards_Ruby/README.md

 `deck.shuffle`
 to shuffle existing stack at any point

+to install RPec for testing without a Gemfile present `gem install rspec`

 ## Known Bugs

 _If you find bugs please feel free to contact me to report them._